JuliaWeb/Hyperscript.jl/README.md

 # <meta http-equiv="refresh" />
 ```

-Hyperscript does the right thing for attributes that are _meant_ to be camelCase:
+For attributes that are _meant_ to be camelCase, Hyperscript still does the right thing:

 ```
 m("svg", viewBox="0 0 100 100")